AlenaResiko/Project_curvature/README.md

 # curvature
-Scalar curvature estimation using the method in our paper:
+Scalar curvature estimation using the method in paper:

 "An Intrinsic Approach to Scalar-Curvature Estimation for Point Clouds" (https://arxiv.org/abs/2308.02615)
 A. Hickok and A. J. Blumberg